thomas7392/DOLPHINN/README.md

 `conda create -n "dolphinn-env" python=3.10`

 #### Dependencies
-Install tudatpy, an astrodynamics tool used for verification of optimal control polices of spacecraft trajectories found by the DOLPHINN.
+Install tudatpy, an astrodynamics tool used for verification of optimal control policies of spacecraft trajectories found by the DOLPHINN.

 `conda install -c tudat-team tudatpy`